Kraysent/Galactic-archeology/README.rst

 Prerequisites
 ###############
-Core functionality can be acieved with following modules:
+Core functionality can be achieved with following modules:

 .. code-block:: bash